 Barth notes about the first: “I don’t know why people hang up on that.
 Hikers aren’t affected because American Indians don’t feel that hiking around the Tower is a desecration to its sacredness.
 They specifically feel that it is the act of climbing—including bolting, and pitons and webbing—that’s the desecration.”

 As for the June timing, it is far from an arbitrarily chosen month.
-While they are held throughout the year, the highest concentration of ceremonies occurs in June because of the Sun Dance Ceremony and the summer solstice, according to Barth.
-Furthermore, it is easier to promote and encourage a ban in a single month versus shorter scattered periods of time throughout the calendar year.
+While they are held throughout the year, the highest concentration of ceremonies occurs in June.
+This is because of the Sun Dance Ceremony and the summer solstice, according to Barth.
+Furthermore, it is easier to encourage a ban in a single month versus scattered periods of time throughout the year.

 In an email to The Outdoor Journal, Tim Reid, Superintendent of Devils Tower National Monument, explains the thinking behind the voluntary closure: